w3f/polkadot-wiki/docs/glossary.md

 not to compete, but to provide broad access."
 A non-contentious blockchain that inherits the state of the underlying blockchain and creates a new branch of _the same blockchain_.

+## Horizontal Relay-routed Message Passing

+Horizontal Relay-routed Message Passing, also known as HRMP, is a precursor to the complete XCMP implementation that mimics the same interface and semantics of XCMP.
+It is similar to XCMP except for how it stores all messages in the Relay Chain storage, therefore making it more expensive and demaninding more resources than XCMP.
+It is planned to be retired once the implementation of XCMP is complete.

 ## Inherent

 Extrinsics that are "inherently true."
 Inherents are not gossiped on the network and are put into